 All search engines, including Google, have problems with duplicate content.
-When the same text is shown at numerous locations on the internet, a search engine can’t determine which URL address should be shown in search results.
-That could affect a webpage’s ranking negatively.
+When the same text is shown at numerous locations on the internet, a search engine can’t determine which friendly URL should be shown in Search Engine Results Pages (SERP).
+That could affect a web page’s ranking negatively.
 The problem is only exacerbated when altered versions of the content is linked to.
 In this article, we’ll assist you in understanding some of the reasons why duplicate content exists, and assist you in solving the problem.

 When duplicate content is found on the website, there is a big chance that Google will apply sanctions.
 What can happen?
 In most ways, website owners may suffer from traffic losses.
 It happens due to Google stop indexing your page where the plagiarized text is detected.
 When it comes to prioritizing of what page has more value for the user, Google has a right to choose which website’s page is most likely to be in SERP.
 Therefore it causes some sites are to stop being visible for users.
 In tough cases, Google can impose a duplicate content penalty.
 In this way, you will get DMCA notice what means that you are suspected in the manipulation of search results and copyright violation.

-There are numerous reasons why duplicate content exists, mostly technical.
+There are numerous reasons why you need unique content on your website.
+But duplicates exist, and the reasons are mostly technical.
 Humans don’t often store the same content in more than one place without ensuring that it is clear which one is original.
 The technical reasons mostly happen because developers don’t think like browsers or even users, let alone search engine bots.
 In the example mentioned above, a developer will see the article as only existing once.

 The developers are not crazy, but they do see things from a different perspective.
 A CMS powering a website will only have one article in the database, but the site’s software will allow the same article to be recovered via more than one URL.
 From the developer’s perspective, the article’s unique identifier isn’t the URL, but the database ID for the article.
 A search engine, however, sees a URL as any text’s unique identifier.
 If this is explained to developers, they will understand the problem.
 This article will also provide solutions to this problem.